It’s the big Five O! If there’s an important birthday…

 By Life as Mom

-Your gift recipient will have to hide their disappointment when they think they’ve unwrapped a Mason jar full of chocolates, yet when they open the jar they’ll find a cardboard tube inside which houses something a little more interesting than chocolates: money, for example.
+Your gift recipient will have to hide their disappointment when they think they’ve unwrapped a Mason jar full of chocolates.
+But when they open the jar they’ll find a cardboard tube inside!
+Inside the tube, they’ll find something a little more interesting than chocolates: money, for example.

 5. Exercise Block